Tennis Great Venus Williams Announces Investment In Asutra, A Self-Care Line

 — Asutra (@asutra_life) May 12, 2019

-Williams continues, saying that the line is “all natural,” and this is important to everyone, but especially someone with an autoimmune disease like Sjogren’s Syndrome, which affects the skin.
+Williams continues, saying that the line is “all natural,” and this is important to everyone, but especially someone with an autoimmune disease like Sjogren’s syndrome, which affects the skin.
 The tennis star says it is important that she keeps the inflammation level down in her body, and she does this by eating clean and only using beauty products without additives.

 As a professional athlete, Williams says that her favorite product in the line is a lavender aromatherapy spray called Melt the Pain Away and Dream the Night Away.
 Morimoto says that another best-seller is the Magnesium Healing line and the weighted eye mask.

-“People are really hungry for good sleep.”
+“People are really hungry for good sleep,” she said.

 Williams has always considered herself an entrepreneur as well as an athlete, and says her father always taught his daughters to have diverse interests.
 In addition to her role in Asutra, she has an activewear line, called EleVen, and her interior design company, named V Starr Interiors.